 Professors sometimes upload assignments online or submit classwork to students via email.
 Also, some resources have open tutoring chapters, so certain work can be graded as one part of a course.

 Even if teachers do not require online assignments, they can post supplementary questions or training materials on a section of the course website.

 Such material could take the form of quizzes which will test students’ knowledge of certain areas of study.
-This can help students identify problem areas (if any) and put in more study time and/or seek assistance.
+This can help students identify problem areas (if any), put in more study time or seek assistance.